rongrimes/conway/README.md

 ### Single step mode
 The cycle can be shown in single step mode.
 Touch the <b>Single Step</b> button, and then touch the button repeatedly to take it through its steps.
 Touch <b>Continue</b> to resume normal operation.

+### Status Display
+Self explanatory for most values.
+<b>Max</b>: Highest number of iterations for a cycle since the program began.

 ---

 ### Config